UPDATE: A Guide to Fee-Based U. S. Legal Research Databases

 What Casemaker Offers

-Casemaker’s federal library includes: Bankruptcy Opinions, Circuit Opinions, C.F.R., the Constitution, Court of Appeals - Armed Forces, Court of Appeals - Veteran’s Claims, Court of Claims, Court of International Trade, District Court Opinion, Federal Court Rules, Federal Rules Decisions, Longshore and Harbor Worker’s Compensation, NTSB Decisions, Public Laws, Supreme Court Opinions, Tax Court, and the U.S. Code.
-The state libraries vary between states, but for many states, includes: Session Laws, Administrative Code, the Bar Journal, Case Law, the Constitution, Ethics Opinions, State Court Rules, and the Code.
+Casemaker’s federal library include: Bankruptcy Opinions, Circuit Opinions, Code of Federal Regulations (C.F.R.), the Constitution, Court of Appeals - Armed Forces, Court of Appeals - Veteran’s Claims, Court of Claims, Court of International Trade, District Court Opinions, Federal Court Rules, Federal Rules Decisions, Longshore and Harbor Worker’s Compensation, NTSB Decisions, Public Laws, Supreme Court Opinions, Tax Court, and the U.S. Code.
+The state libraries vary between states, but for many states, includes: Session Laws, Administrative Codes, Attorney General Opinions, a Bar Journal, Case Law, the Constitution, and Federal Court Rules.

 Monthly and annual subscription costs are listed here, and vary by state.
 Casemaker is provided for free through many participating state and local bar associations.